A Hypothesis for a Membrane Theory of Gravity

 proportion to our membrane’s size, roughly calculated to have a maximum

-creation of our universe without a singularity while keeping physics intact
+the creation of our universe without a singularity while keeping physics intact

 throughout the big splash.
 Dark matter and dark energy are revealed to